MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-zero-trust.md

 ## Requirements

 Every company has different requirements and security policies.
 When you create an architecture and follow this suggested framework for Conditional Access, you need to take your company's requirements into account.
-The guidance doesn't include specific requirements that vary depending on the company.
-It includes principles related to Zero Trust that you can use as input when you create an architecture.
+The guidance includes principles related to Zero Trust that you can use as input when you create an architecture.
 You can then address specific company requirements and policies and adjust the architecture accordingly.

 For example, a company might have these requirements:
 - All access must be protected by at least two factors.